 If you were holding Bitcoin on Coinbase when the Bitcoin Cash (BCH) hard fork occurred, then you may have automatically received BCH in your wallet.
 Per the IRS crypto tax FAQ, assets received in hard forks like BCH are to be recognized as ordinary income.

 Since BCH acquired in the hard fork is recognized as ordinary income, this means that you are liable for tax on total fair market value of the BCH received, at the time of which you came under control of the asset.
 This also establishes your cost basis as said market value.
 When you sell, trade, or spend the BCH, you recognize any gain or loss on the asset with this fair market value cost basis in mind.

 Uploading a Coinbase CSV with TokenTax

-At the top right of Coinbase, click the silhouette at the top right and select Tools.
+At the top right of Coinbase, click the silhouette / Name and select Taxes & Reports.

 Importing a Coinbase API into TokenTax

 We connect securely to Coinbase with OAuth2, similar to when you use your Google or Facebook login to use services on the internet.

 On TokenTax, click Authorize with Coinbase.

 You'll be taken to an authorization page on Coinbase.com.